-- The basic concepts in biopharmaceutics and pharmacokinetics. - The use raw data and derive the pharmacokinetic models and parameters the best describe the process of drug absorption, distribution, metabolism and elimination. - The critical evaluation of biopharmaceutic studies involving drug product equivalency. - The design and evaluation of dosage regimens of the drugs using pharmacokinetic and biopharmaceutic parameters. - The potential clinical pharmacokinetic problems and application of basics of pharmacokinetic affecting drug absorption. pH-partition theory of drug absorption.
-Formuulation and physicochemical factors: Dissolution rate.
-Dissolution process, Noyes-Whitney equation and drug dissolution, Factors affecting the dissolution rate.
-Gastrointestinal absorption: role of the dosage form: Solution (elixir, syrup solution) as a dosage form, Suspension as a dosage form, Capsule as a dosage form, Tablet as a dosage form, Dissolution methods ,Formulation and processing factors, Correlation of in vivo data with in vitro dissolution data.
+- The basic concepts in biopharmaceutics and pharmacokinetics. - The use raw data and derive the pharmacokinetic models and parameters the best describe the process of drug absorption, distribution, metabolism and elimination. - The critical evaluation of biopharmaceutic studies involving drug product equivalency. - The design and evaluation of dosage regimens of the drugs using pharmacokinetic and biopharmaceutic parameters. - The potential clinical pharmacokinetic problems and application of basics of pharmacokinetic equation and drug dissolution, Factors affecting the dissolution rate.
+Gastrointestinal absorption: role of the dosage form: Solution (elixir, syrup and solution) as a dosage form ,Suspension as a dosage form, Capsule as a dosage form, Tablet as a dosage form, Dissolution methods ,Formulation and processing factors, Correlation of in vivo data with in vitro dissolution data.
 Transport model: Permeability-Solubility-Charge State and the pH Partition Hypothesis, Properties of the Gastrointestinal Tract (GIT), pH Microclimate Intracellular pH Environment, Tight-Junction Complex.